OxSnosh/St8Kraft/docs/index.md

 function updateAh64ApacheSpecs(uint256 newPrice, uint256 newInfra, uint256 newTech) public
 ```

+_this function is only callable by the contract owner
+this function will be used to update the price, infrastructure requirement and tech requirement in order to purchase a A64 Apache_

 ### updateBristolBlenheimSpecs

 ```solidity
 function updateBristolBlenheimSpecs(uint256 newPrice, uint256 newInfra, uint256 newTech) public
 ```

+_this function is only callable by the contract owner
+this function will be used to update the price, infrastructure requirement and tech requirement in order to purchase a Bristol Blenheim_

 ### updateB52MitchellSpecs